Life is very short, and there’s no time

 Pontchartrain Park and Gentilly Woods are next-door neighbors, but two very distinct New Orleans neighborhoods.

 Developed to be the first neighborhood for upper and middle-class African-Americans to be homeowners, Pontchartrain Park was one of the last parts of Gentilly to be developed.
 It opened in 1955 and includes Southern University and a 200-acre golf course, park, and playground space.
 The opening of Pontchartrain Park was a massive leap in housing opportunities for African-Americans in New Orleans.
-There were paved streets, air conditioning, and washers and dryers.
+As a result, there were paved streets, air conditioning, and washers and dryers.
 Residents who first called the area home were used to living in areas that their own children couldn’t play in neighborhood parks.
-Pontchartrain Park was offering a lifestyle not available elsewhere in the city for black citizens.
+Therefore, Pontchartrain Park was offering a lifestyle not available elsewhere in the city for black citizens.

 Housing styles included cottages, brick ranches, and even some mid-century modern homes.